Best Personal Finance App in Poland 2026 — Honest Comparison for Expats & Locals

 - ✅ Free

-- ✅ Full data privacy (local file)
+- ✅ Full data privacy (local file or your own Google account)

-- ✅ Great for data nerds
+- ✅ Great for data nerds and analysts

-- ✅ Can track anything
+- ✅ Can track Polish Treasury Bonds with custom formulas

 Weaknesses

-- ❌ Must build everything yourself
+- ❌ Must build everything yourself (categories, formulas, dashboards)

-- ❌ No AI categorization
+- ❌ No AI categorization — you tag everything manually

-- ❌ Easy to break formulas
+- ❌ Easy to break formulas, especially complex ones

-- ❌ Terrible on mobile
+- ❌ Terrible on mobile — spreadsheets on a phone screen are painful

 Rating: ⭐⭐⭐ (3/5) for Poland — powerful but requires dedication.